 Attacks on a system (where the system can be part of computer, a computer, or a network as a whole; it can be software or hardware – including Intranets and databases thereof) to make use of a certain vulnerability of the system for personal/own benefits/advantages.

 Thus, it is clear that “exploits” follow “vulnerabilities”.
-If a web criminal detects a vulnerability in any of the products on the Internet or elsewhere, she or he may attack the system containing the vulnerability to gain something or to deprive authorized users from using the product properly.
-A Zero-day vulnerability is a hole in software, firmware or hardware that is not yet known to the user, vendor or developer, and is exploited by hackers, before a patch for it is issued.
+If a web criminal detects a vulnerability in any of the products on the Internet or elsewhere, she or he may attack the system containing the vulnerability to gain something or to deprive authorized users of using the product properly.
+Zero-day vulnerability is a hole in software, firmware or hardware that is not yet known to the user, vendor or developer, and is exploited by hackers, before a patch for it is issued.
 Such attacks are called Zero-day exploits.

 What are Exploit Kits

 Exploit Kits are malicious toolkits that can be used to exploit vulnerabilities or security holes found in software and services.
 In short, they help you exploit vulnerabilities.
-These exploit kits contain good GUI interface to help even average users of the computer and Internet to target different vulnerabilities.
-Such kits are these days available freely on the Internet and come with Help documents, so that the buyers of the service can use the kits effectively.
-They are illegal, but are yet available and security agencies cannot do much about it, as the buyers and sellers go anonymous.
+These exploit kits contain a good GUI interface to help even average users of the computer and Internet to target different vulnerabilities.
+Such kits are these days available freely on the Internet and come with Help documents so that the buyers of the service can use the kits effectively.
+They are illegal but are yet available and security agencies cannot do much about it, as the buyers and sellers go anonymous.

 Commercial exploit kits have existed since at least 2006 in various forms, but early versions required a considerable amount of technical expertise to use, which limited their appeal among prospective attackers.
 This requirement changed in 2010 with the initial release of the Blackhole exploit kit, which was designed to be usable by novice attackers with limited technical skills—in short, anyone who wanted to be a cybercriminal and could afford to pay for the kit, says Microsoft.

 Exploit kits are readily available on the Internet.
-You need not go into the Darknet or Deepnet to purchase an exploit kit as a standalone software or as a SaaS (software as a service).
-Though there is much available in the Darknet, payments are to be made in electronic currency such as the Bitcoins.
+You need not go into the Darknet or Deepnet to purchase an exploit kit as standalone software or as a SaaS (software as a service).
+Though it is much available in the Darknet, payments are to be made in an electronic currency such as the Bitcoins.
 There are many malicious hacker forums on the normal Internet that sell the exploit kits as a whole or as a service.

 According to Microsoft,